youssefaltai/gso/README.md

 All UI components that depend on at least one variable in application state should implement the `Observer` interface.
-Each of these variables of interest should be encapsulated in a class that extends the `Observable` class.
+Each of these variables should be encapsulated in a class that extends the `Observable` class.

 Now UI components are able to observe the observables they